scheinerman/ChooseOptimizer.jl/README.md

 # ChooseOptimizer

-This module is a tool to select different optimization engines.
+This module is a tool to select different optimization engines when using `JuMP` and to change solver options.

-Many of my modules rely on integer linear programming and use `JuMP` and the like to solve the ILPs.
-This module makes switching between different optimization engines easier.

 ## Selecting and using a solver